 Silver Bar Prices

 Silver bars can often be purchased for only a dollar or two over the current spot price of silver (and sometimes even lower), making them one of the cheapest options.
 When purchasing larger sized bars such as the 10 oz and 100 oz variations, you can often get the price per ounce down even lower.
-The low cost per ounce of silver bars puts them in high demand by investors, and buying them in bulk is usually the cheapest way to acquire physical silver bullion.
+The low cost per ounce of silver bars puts them in high demand by investors, and buying them in bulk is usually the cheapest way to acquire physical silver bullion bars with free shipping.

 Silver Coin Prices